Hyyote/In-depth-Windows-tweaking/README.md

 **Disable Task Manager and Control Panel**

-Not having something running in the background is always good.
+   - Not having something running in the background is always good.
 Your system could freeze for many possible reasons while you're playing games or doing something important, but realistically you almost never need to use these.

-I recommend not replacing Task Manager with either ProcessExplorer or SystemInformer (ProcessHacker) because both are sources of input lag.
+   - I recommend not replacing Task Manager with either ProcessExplorer or SystemInformer (ProcessHacker) because both are sources of input lag.
 Using them portably is completely fine.

-These settings can be turned on and off, but you need to restart for the Control Panel to turn back on.
+   - These settings can be turned on and off, but you need to restart for the Control Panel to turn back on:

 ```cmd
 REG ADD "HKCU\Software\Microsoft\Windows\CurrentVersion\Policies\System" /v "DisableTaskMgr" /t Reg_DWORD /d "1" /f